Preview

 To start using the Live Debugger:

-Open the Live Debugger through the applications page
+Open the Live Debugger through the applications page.
+If Live Debugger is not showing, install it from the Dynatrace Hub.

-Filters can also be set through the application properties right pane, which can be opened by selecting on a specific instance item in the list.
+You'll need to select one or more filters from either the Facets/Categories or by using the free search box to scope the instances you would like to debug.
+Filters can also be set through the Facets/Categories right pane, which can be opened by selecting a specific instance item in the list.

 Each debug session contains the source code you wish to debug.
 The Live Debugger application lets you quickly load sources from your local file system and Git provider.
 When you integrate your source code into the Live Debugger application, it remains between your code repository and your local browser.